SantosJGND/Galaxy_KDE_classifier/README.md

 The idea is this: from a purely informational point of view, our supervised classification has served the purpose of simplifying our genomic \n landscape into a handful of signals we can read.
-We can now pinpoint contradictory signals along the genomes of particular accessions which would, \n in a genome wide analysis, have resulted in intermediate or even outlier positions.
+We can now pinpoint contradictory signals along the genomes of particular accessions which would, \n in a genome-wide analysis, have resulted in intermediate or even outlier positions.
 Separate analyses of cleaner groups of signals can inform us \n on the origins a given material more precisely.

-The script *targeted_analysis.py* takes the one or multiple targets (read code_track.py output, column _code_) and a list of individuals the \n user wishes to focus on.
+The script *targeted_analysis.py* takes one or multiple targets (read code_track.py output, column _code_) and a list of individuals the \n user wishes to focus on.
 The script proceeds to identify the windows of the genome crawl at which the focal accessions are classed to the code \n provided.
 Profiles of clusters these individuals are associated with at these windows are then queried (_--MSprint_ must have been toggled \n when first running the crawl).
 Individual to profile association is done using a minimum threshold defined by the user.